Calculate your optimal bedtime

 In many cases, an anti-snore pillow can reduce snoring and improve the quality of sleep.

-How can I fall asleep faster?
+How can you fall asleep faster?

 Our sleep-wake rhythm is anchored in our genes and has existed for thousands of years.

-The world we live in today never sleeps.
+Unlike our ancestors, the world we live in today never sleeps.

-Trains, aeroplanes, cars, screens, mobile phones, televisions, laptops - there are always lights burning somewhere and sounds disturbing the night. 📱
+Trains, aeroplanes, cars, screens, mobile phones, televisions, laptops - there are always lights burning and sounds disturbing the night. 📱

 In particular, the blue light emitted from mobile phones is known to be disruptive to sleep patterns as it has a stimulating effect on the body and your brain waves.